-Improve the efficiency, competitiveness, vitality and adaptability of the local economy.
 Will it support business development and enhance competitiveness, enabling provision of high-quality employment land in appropriate locations to meet the needs of businesses, and the workforce?
-0 Development would have no effect on employment land or premises.
+0 Development would have no effect on employment land or premises. Ш Improve the efficiency, competitiveness, vitality and adaptability of the local economy.
 Will it promote the industries that thrive in the district - the key sectors such as research and development /high tech/ Cambridge university related particularly through the development and expansion of clusters?
 Economic Activity Will it protect the shopping hierarchy, supporting the vitality and viability of Cambridge, town, district and local centres?
 0 Development would have no effect on vitality or viability of existing centres.
 The indicator is likely to apply particularly to sites which include retail, offices, or leisure uses.
 Help people gain access to satisfying work appropriate to their skills, potential and place of residence Will it encourage the rural economy and diversification, and support sustainable tourism?
-Will it contribute to providing a range of employment opportunities, in accessible locations? + 17.19 minutes from site to nearest employment area with 2000+ employees.
-5 employment areas with 2000+ employees that can be accessed in less than 30mins - 1.6km walk.
-Support appropriate investment in people, places, communications and other infrastructure Will it improve the level of investment in key community services and infrastructure, including broadband? + Minor utilities infrastructure improvements required, but constraints can be addressed.
+Will it contribute to providing a range of employment opportunities, in accessible locations? + 27.94 minutes from site to nearest employment area with 2000+ employees.
+Only 1 employment area with 2000+ employees that can be accessed in less than 30mins - 1.6km walk.
+Support appropriate investment in people, places, communications and other infrastructure Will it improve the level of investment in key community services and infrastructure, including broadband? + Minor Utilities Infrastructure improvements required, but constraints can be addressed.
 There is insufficient spare mains water capacity within the distribution zone to supply the number of proposed properties which could arise if all the SHLAA sites within the zone were to be developed.
-The sewerage network is approaching capacity.
-Will it improve access to education and training, and support provision of skilled employees to the economy? - School capacity not sufficient, but significant issues can be adequately addressed.
+The sewerage network is close to capacity and will require mitigation.
+Will it improve access to education and training, and support provision of skilled employees to the economy? + Insufficient spare school capacity but potential for improvement to meet needs

-Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport? + Total score of 16-17.
-Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station + 290m ACF from the centre of the site to nearest bus stop (31 Service).
-573m ACF from the centre of the site to train station. more sustainable transport choices.
-Sub-indicator: Frequency of Public Transport 0/- Bus has a less than hourly service.
-Train has an 30 minute to hourly service.
-Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town +++ Bus service takes 24 minutes from Great Shelford to Cambridge.
-Train service takes 5-11 minutes from Great Shelford to Cambridge.
-Sub-indicator: Distance for cycling to City Centre or Market Town + 6.36km ACF from the centre of the site to Cambridge Market.
+Will it enable shorter journeys, improve modal choice and integration of transport modes to encourage or facilitate the use of modes such as walking, cycling and public transport?
+0 Total score of 11.
+Reduce the need to travel and promote Sub-indicator: Distance to bus stop / rail station +++ 368m ACF from the centre of the site to the nearest bus stop. more sustainable transport choices.
+Sub-indicator: Frequency of Public Transport - Hourly Service Transport Sub-indicator: Typical Public Transport Journey Time to Cambridge City Centre or Market Town 51 minutes from Whittlesford to Cambridge Sub-indicator: Distance for cycling to City Centre or Market Town 0 10.34km ACF from the centre of the site to Cambridge Market.
 Secure appropriate investment and development in transport infrastructure, and ensure the safety of the transport network.
-Will it provide safe access to the highway network, where there is available capacity? -/ Minor negative effects incapable of mitigation.
-Access constraints - the proposed access is unsuitable to serve the number of units that are being proposed and does not allow for suitable inter vehicle visibility splay for this site.
+Will it provide safe access to the highway network, where there is available capacity?
+Insufficient capacity or access constraints that cannot be adequately mitigated.
+The proposed site does not appear to have a direct link to the adopted public highway.
 Will it make the transport network safer for and promote use of non-motorised modes?
 0 No impact.

-Site No. Site 208

-Address Land to the north of Gog Magog Way, Stapleford Location Great Shelford & Stapleford

-Category of site Rural Centre

-Site area 0.32
+Site No. Site 211 Address Land at Pampisford Road / High Street, Great Abington Location Great Abington Category of site Group Village Site area 3.64